Sonickmumba/gpt_3/README.md

-You don't have to ever use `eject`.
-T
+You don't have to ever use

 ## Learn More